Cold liquor tank: Temperature Regulation

 The storage temperature and usage of the hot liquor tanks is something which is an important balance within a brewery.
-This is particularly the case where the brewery does not operated 24/7.
+This is particularly the case where the brewery does not operate 24/7.
 Many breweries operate 24/6 or some other variation which leaves the generated hot liquor to sit and cool down over the period of plant downtime.
 This reduction in temperature can cause the brewhouse to struggle when starting back up as they try to reach the desired temperatures.
 For this reason the temperature recovery within the system is an important and well monitored condition of the brewery.
 Steam coils within the hot liquor tank can be used to maintain the temperature during downtimes.
 Other methods of maintaining the temperature are recirculation loops through steam plate heat exchangers.
 Hot liquor tanks are often double skinned insulated vessels.

 The temperature of the cold liquor tank is the other side of this equation where the temperature being higher is bad for the heat exchanger efficiency but good for the overall temperature of hot liquor generated within the wort cooler.
 Keeping the tanks cool also helps to reduce the refrigerant usage as the wort can be lowered to a temperature closer to the required temperature for the yeast with just the cold liquor.
 Typically a brewery will prefer the lower temperature cold liquor as refrigeration costs can be quite high.
 To achieve this cold liquor tanks are usually placed in cold areas of the plant away from heat generating equipment.
 Cold liquor tanks are typically single skinned vessels with no insulation in areas where the ambient temperature is sufficient for the heat exchange.
 In regions with high ambient temperature ranges it might be required to actively cool the cold liquor tank to ensure the heat exchange process for the wort is adequate though this can sacrifice achieving good hot wort temperatures.
 In such instances the cold liquor tanks are usually double skinned insulated vessels.